We Reviewed Dozens Of The Best 1st Grade Apps So You Don’t Have To. Here Are Our Top Picks.

 Inspire kids to cherish the world they live in by reading and interacting with Care for Our World, a beautiful narrated ebook for kids.
 Kids will discover diverse environments and learn about the animals that call them home.
 There are loads of interactions, and even some spots where kids can color.
 Kids can also create custom habitats with selected backgrounds and animals, then save their creations to the photo stream.

-The app costs $2.99 and makes a great supplement to teaching about ecology.
+The app makes a great supplement to teaching about ecology.

 Help kids learn to code and encourage them to create their own games with Fregger’s Play: Learn to Code in 3D.
 They can tell stories, build or make games.
 There are three different types of backgrounds, 5 types of pets, and loads of characters to get creative with.
 The free version includes 4 complete sets with unlimited figures and items.